vmware-samples/euc-samples/macOS-Samples/3rd-Party_Software_Guidance/README.md

-# AirWatch-samples
+# EUC-samples

-## macOS-Samples
+## macOS-Samples / 3rd-Party_Software_Guidance
-This section of the **AirWatch-samples** repository contains samples and guides relating to 3rd-Party software management.
+This section of the **EUC-samples** repository contains samples and guides relating to 3rd-Party software management.

 Some examples of items to submit for consideration and use by the community:
 * Configuration Files (JSON, XML, etc) for software that doesn't leverage cfprefs domains (e.g. can't be managed via Custom XML Profile Payload)